-Inventories are stated at the lower of cost or net realizable value.
+Inventory is stated at the lower of cost or net realizable value.
 Cost is determined using the first-in, first-out method and includes all costs in bringing the inventories to their present location and condition.
 Net realizable value is the estimated selling price in the ordinary course of business less the estimated costs necessary to make the sale.
-As of March 31, 2023 June 30, 2023 and December 31, 2022, inventory consisted of finished goods from HWH International Inc. and its subsidiaries.
-The Company continuously evaluates the need for reserve for obsolescence and possible price concessions required to write-down inventories to net realizable value.
+As of September 30, 2023 and December 31, 2022, inventory consisted of finished goods procured from suppliers.
+The Company continuously evaluates the need for reserve for obsolescence and possible price concessions required to write-down inventory to its net realizable value.
+During the nine months ended September 30, 2023, the Company determined that total inventory costed \$9,743 write off was required and recorded in cost of revenue.